vitchyr/StudyPlanner/README.md

 exams.

 ### Usage
+Edit classes.json (see section below) and then run the following:
 ```
 python planner.py [savefile]
 ```
 This script requires 2 files to exist in the same directory as `planner.py`:
 `calendar.json` and `classes.json`.
 The `savefile` parameter is optional (see Output section).